weixuan0110/weixuan0110/README.md

 # Hi there! 👋 I'm **Lee Wei Xuan**

 Welcome to my GitHub profile!
-I’m passionate about **cybersecurity**, **software development**, and **robotics**.
+I’m passionate about **cybersecurity** and **software development**.
 I enjoy solving challenges, learning new skills, and collaborating with others to create impactful solutions.

 ---